planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Obstacles** like walls, rivers, brambles, etc. hinder moves into the Zone.
 For example, you must scale or breach a wall to enter.
-- **Scaling:** larger foes count as their own Zone or more to climb upon and deal with riders, etc. Difficulty is the larger foe or mount’s <span class="smallcaps">Poise</span>.
+- **Scaling:** larger foes count as their own Zone or more to climb upon and deal with riders, etc. Difficulty is the larger foe or mount’s POISE.
 - **Traps** like falls, pits, spikes, lava, etc. do not prevent movement but do cause injury or inconvenience on a failure.